MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Add-Type.md

 You can specify the type by specifying an existing assembly or source code files, or you can specify the source code inline or saved in a variable.
 You can even specify only a method and `Add-Type` will define and generate the class.
-On windows, you can use this feature to make Platform Invoke (P/Invoke) calls to unmanaged functions in PowerShell.
+On Windows, you can use this feature to make Platform Invoke (P/Invoke) calls to unmanaged functions in PowerShell.
 If you specify source code, `Add-Type` compiles the specified source code and generates an in-memory assembly that contains the new .NET Core types.

 You can use the parameters of `Add-Type` to specify an alternate language and compiler (C# is the default), compiler options, assembly dependencies, the class namespace, the names of the type, and the resulting assembly.